BrentSeidel/Ada-Lisp/README.md

 Note that this is my first attempt at writing a programming language, so I'm sure that things could have been done better.
 It has been a learning experience and I'm pleased with how well that it's actually turned out.
-This is still under active development so most things are subject to change, especially the program internals.

 [![Alire](https://img.shields.io/endpoint?url=https://alire.ada.dev/badges/bbs_lisp.json)]